Curator of Invertebrate Palaeontology

 At present, his main responsibilities are to curate and interpret fossils from the very large ROM Burgess Shale collection as well as to continue fieldwork activities.
 The ROM collection represents a real Pandora’s Box for science, with many new organisms still to be described.
 He also studies fossils from other Burgess Shale-type deposits, particularly in China.

 At the end of 2011, Jean-Bernard launched the "Virtual Museum of Canada website on the Burgess Shale", a joint effort between the ROM and Parks Canada.
-This bilingual website received over 65.000 visitors in 2012.
+This bilingual website has received over 200.000 visitors since Jan 1st, 2012.

 Follow Jean-Bernard Caron on ROM BLOG:

 - Jan 18-2013: My Journey with Sir David Attenborough